I heard from a pastor friend yesterday. He was in staff meetings all day.

 3. Play by the rules

-Don’t go behind backs, leak to the press, caucus among the congregation, etc. (This means no one can derail your efforts because you played fair with your methods.)
+Don’t go behind backs, leak secrets, caucus among the congregation, etc. (This means no one can derail your efforts because you play fair with your methods.)